When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Unlike CPAP and BiPAP sleep apnea treatments, an expiratory positive airway pressure (EPAP) device is not a motorized machine.
 Rather, EPAP treatment consists of two small valves that fit inside the nostrils.
 EPAP therapy provides airway pressure by creating resistance that keeps the airway expanded when a person exhales.

-EPAP can be a more convenient therapy for some sleepers, since it does not require electricity, creates little to no noise, and is small and lightweight.
-Nasal EPAP has generally been evaluated for use in people with OSA, not CSA.
+EPAP therapy can be more convenient for some sleepers, since it does not require electricity, creates little to no noise, and is small and lightweight.
+Nasal EPAP therapy has generally been evaluated for use in people with OSA, not CSA.

-- Mandibular Advanced Splints (MAS): This treatment involves wearing a custom-made dental device that fits over the top and bottom teeth, keeping the lower jaw pulled forward.
+- Mandibular advanced splints (MAS): This treatment involves wearing a custom-made dental device that fits over the top and bottom teeth, keeping the lower jaw pulled forward.
 By keeping the jaw forward, MAS also keeps the tongue forward, increasing the chance the airway will stay open.
-MAS therapy is one of the treatments that are most commonly prescribed when a person cannot tolerate a PAP machine, but its effectiveness varies from person to person.
 MAS may be best utilized in cases of disruptive snoring and mild to moderate OSA.

-- Tongue-Retaining Devices: These devices are meant to keep the airway clear by keeping the tongue positioned forward, using suction.
+- Tongue-retaining devices: These devices are meant to keep the airway clear by keeping the tongue positioned forward, using suction.
 Tongue-retaining devices have been demonstrated to help reduce OSA symptom severity, though they are not as effective as CPAP.
 Researchers suggest they might be better for short-term use.
-Another advantage of these devices is that they are low-cost and available without a prescription.

 Surgical Treatments for Sleep Apnea

 When non-invasive devices fail to adequately treat sleep apnea, a sleep specialist may recommend surgery to help prevent lapses in breathing during sleep.
-The type of surgery a person might undergo depends on their unique anatomy and what is causing their breathing issues.
+The type of surgery a person might undergo depends on what is causing their breathing issues.

 Tissue Removal or Shrinkage